Do Parents Have to Cosign on Student Loans? And Is It a Good Idea?

 The key hurdle is making on-time payments on your loan.
 Although Sallie Mae sets the bar at 12 months, this can vary by lender.
 At CommonBond, for example, you must make 24 consecutive on-time payments before applying.

 Lenders also have different processes for applying for or granting cosigner release.
-There are several steps to qualifying for cosigner release with Navient, for example.

 Although you don’t want to imagine this scenario, it could help you prepare for the consequences.
 You can do this by reading your loan agreement to see what conditions your lender might have set in the event your cosigner passes away.